thoughtspot/thoughtspot_rest_api_v1_python/README.md

-*A simple Python implementation of ThoughtSpot's V1 REST API.*
+*A simple Python implementation of ThoughtSpot's REST APIs (both V1 and V2).*

 NOTE: *The 1.2.0 release renamed a few methods to remove a double-underscore (those that ended in "__post" or "__get" now are "_post()" or "_get()" etc. .
 If you encounter errors, please update your code by removing the extra underscore*

 `thoughtspot_rest_api_v1` implements the ThoughtSpot V1 REST API as directly as possible.
-Each API endpoint is represented by a single method within the `TSRestApiV1` class.
+Each API endpoint is represented by a single method within the `TSRestApiV1` or `TSRestApiV2` class.
 Method and argument names closely match to the documented API endpoints, with a few minor changes are taken to make certain parameters more obvious for an end user.

 `->` [Learning from the Source Code][jump-learning] </br>
 `->` [Getting Started][jump-getting-started] </br>